Preparing to sell your home? Here are a few key tips to keep in mind during this process.

 Replace old carpet with a modern, neutral color carpet.
 Use the same carpet throughout a home to create uniformity.
 New carpet makes a home look and smell better.

--Appliances; these are easy and often inexpensive to update and sellers will not have to worry about problems with them when it comes time for the buyer’s home inspection.
+These are easy and often inexpensive to update and sellers will not have to worry about problems with them when it comes time for the buyer’s home inspection

 Furnishings pull a house together and make it look inviting.
 Consider using a home stager to recreate rooms so that they flow well.
 You may want to consider purchasing or even leasing key pieces of furniture to make the home look appealing; again this can often be done on a small budget, but will make a huge difference in how a buyer perceives the home.

 These are 2 areas in a home to consider remodeling completely.
 Kitchens and baths offer the best “bang for the buck” when it comes to maximizing the sale price of a home.
 Get some professional advice and talk to your realtor; perhaps it is just the countertops which need to be redone or maybe the whole kitchen needs to go.
 Make sure to weigh your options carefully and do not go overboard; a $100,000 kitchen remodel makes no sense in a $250,000 home.

--Exterior; paint the house, clean up and maintain the yard, seal coat the driveway – a potential buyer will always see the outside of a home before seeing the inside.
+Paint the house, clean up and maintain the yard, seal coat the driveway – a potential buyer will always see the outside of a home before seeing the inside.
 Sellers need to make their homes as cosmetically pleasing as possible to give potential buyers an eagerness to see what is on the inside.
-Many real estate agents never get a potential buyer inside a home because the exterior of the home and the property are not appealing.
+Many real estate agents never get a potential buyer inside a home because the exterior of the home and the property have no curb appeal.

 4. A Few Other Items to Consider When Selling Your Home